UKHomeOffice/dq-kube-jira/README.md

 # Deploying JIRA in Docker on ACP

-## Initial deployment

 This project is expected to be used to deploy in the UK Home Office ACP and therefore depends on certain features present in the platform.

 ## Introduction

-This deployment will create 3 containers:-
+This deployment will create 3 containers in Kubernetes:-

 * jira - To run the Atlassian JIRA product
 * nginx - To act as a reverse proxy that sits in front of JIRA
-* s3-backup - To backup JIRA & its database and push the backups to S3.
+* s3-backup - To backup JIRA & its database and push the backups to S3

 ### Environment variables
 The [UKHomeOffice/jira-docker](https://github.com/UKHomeOffice/jira-docker) image requires the following environment variables to be set as part of the deployment as they are used to set the server's proxy and database connections at runtime.